FrancisBanville/ms_interpreting_probabilities/README.md

 biological factors such as species abundance, traits, area, and time, for example using logistic regression with continuous explanatory variables.

-Predicting the number of local networks in which the interaction between two given taxa occurs can be achieved by using a Binomial distribution, assuming a constant interaction probability and independence between networks (trials).
-When considering uncertainties around the estimation of $P(B_{i, j})$ or its spatiotemporal variability, a Beta distribution may be used to represent the relative likelihood of different probability values.
+The variability of an interaction determines the fraction of networks in which it occurs.
+This can be measured by using a Binomial distribution, assuming a constant interaction probability and independence between interactions in different networks (trials).
+When considering uncertainties around the estimation of $P(B_{i, j})$ or the variability of interaction probabilities, a Beta distribution may be used to represent the relative likelihood of different probability values.
 For example, when calculating the probability of interaction between two taxa based on their local abundances, any spatiotemporal fluctuations in their abundances would introduce variability in the interaction probability at the local scale.
 If we take into account the stochasticity of the interaction probability, a Beta-Binomial distribution can be used to predict the number of networks in which the interaction occurs.
 Empirically observing an interaction between two taxa at a given location and time provides important information that can be used to update previous estimates of $P(B_{i, j})$, informing us on the biological capacity of both taxa to interact and the environmental conditions that enabled them to interact locally.
+By sampling more interactions, we can estimate their local variability more precisely.

 ## Probabilistic interactions may also describe quantitative networks